-The real cause of the 2008 financial crisis was the proliferation of unregulated derivatives in the last decade.
-These are complicated financial products that derive their value by reference to an underlying asset or index.
+The real cause of the 2008 financial crisis was the proliferation of unregulated derivatives during that time.
+These are complicated financial products that derive their value from an underlying asset or index.
 A good example of a derivative is a mortgage-backed security.

 How Derivatives Work

 Most derivatives start with a real asset.
-Here's how they work, using a mortgage-backed security as an example.
+Here's how they work, using mortgage-backed securities as an example.

 - A bank lends money to a homebuyer.

 - The bank then sells the mortgage to Fannie Mae.
 This gives the bank more funds to make new loans.

 - Fannie Mae resells the mortgage in a package of other mortgages on the secondary market.
 This is a mortgage-backed security.
 Its value is derived by the value of the mortgages in the bundle.